BloomTech-Labs/gitbook-basic-api/README.md

 The documentation can be viewed in the `/api-docs` route of your deploy (or [locally](https://localhost:8000/api-docs)).
 [See example](https://api.labsscaffolding.dev/api-docs/)

-Read more about the setup in the jsdoc readme [config/jsdoc.md](swagger-docs.md)
+Read more about the setup of [config/jsdoc.md](examples/swagger-docs.md)

 ## Requirements